jeroenkool74/BeerXML-viewer/README.md

 TODO

  - rename the json objects
- - Create card to give a more nice overview of hop and mash steps
+ - Create card to give a more nice overview of hop and mash steps and make is sortable
  - Make a Dutch translation for the app
  - Add icon
  - Check if it satisfies all play store requirements